openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

     * The transition will begin on Monday, June 12 at 17:00 GMT (1:oo  PM EDT)

-    * The move should be completed in 10 â€“ 15 minutes
+    * The move should be completed in 10 – 15 minutes